WordPress/openverse/docs/projects/README.md

 implemented multiple issues in a single PR, in a manner which makes reviewing difficult or much more time-consuming.

-#### Providing project updates

-Weekly public updates are the best way for Openverse contributors and maintainers to understand the health of our projects.
-Most crucially, these updates allow us to allocate resources to projects that need them before work stalls completely.

-Project updates should be left as weekly comments in the project threads.
-Even if the update is "the project is blocked." or "No developments this week.", the updates should still be posted.
-This removes ambiguity for folks visiting the project, avoiding questions like "I don't see an update this week; is it being worked on or not?"

-These updates are useful for folks checking in on a project but also for the project lead.
-It's an opportunity to _reflect on_ the status of the project and any blockers, or successes to be shared.

-Here is an [update template](./templates/project-update.md) to be followed for every project update.

 ### Delivery (`status: Shipped`)

-The completion of the technical implementation of a project is a time for celebration and reflection.

-### After Completion (`status: Success`, `status: Reverted`)

 After shipping, the project enters a period of evaluation.
 We do this to meaure the success of the project and determine if it achieved the desired goal, but